GServlet/gservlet-site/content/learn/_index.md

 }
 ```

-For more information about how to set up your project, please read the complete documentation.
+For a deep insight, please read the complete [documentation](/documentation).